-G Claim or T Impaired or Entitled to Vote on Approx.

-Class Equity Interest Treatment Unimpaired the Plan Recovery 4

-of the Plan; provided that,

-notwithstanding the foregoing, the

-Allowed amount of General Unsecured

-Trade Claims shall be subject to and

-shall not exceed the limitations or

-maximum amounts permitted by the Bankruptcy Code, including sections

-502 or 503 of the Bankruptcy Code, to

-the extent applicable.

-5 Employee Claims Except to the extent that a holder of an Unimpaired No 100%

-Employee Claims Employee Claim agrees to a less Ommpanea (Presumed to 10070

-favorable treatment of such Claim or accept)

-has been paid before the Effective Date,

-all Employee Claims shall be paid,

-adjusted, disputed, or settled, in the

-ordinary course of business after the

-Effective Date.

-6 Customer Claims Except to the extent that a holder of a Unimpaired No 100%

-Customer Claim agrees to a less (Presumed to

-favorable treatment of such Claim or accept)

-has been paid before the Effective Date,

-all Customer Claims shall be paid,

-adjusted, disputed, or settled, in the

-ordinary course of business after the

-Effective Date in accordance with any

-settlements or orders issued by the

-applicable courts or regulatory authorities.

-7 Intercompany On the Effective Date, or as soon as Unimpaired No 100%

-' Claims practicable thereafter, all Intercompany Ommpaned (Presumed to 10070

-Cidinis Claims shall be paid, adjusted, accept)

-continued, settled, Reinstated, иссері)

-discharged, contributed to capital, or

-eliminated, in each case to the extent

-determined by the Debtor or the

-Reorganized Debtor, as applicable,

-subject to the Restructuring

-Transactions.

-8 Existing Equity On the Effective Date, or as soon as Impaired No (Deemed Approxima

-Interests practicable thereafter in accordance to reject) tely

-with applicable non-bankruptcy law, 0.001%

-Holders of Existing Equity Interests

-shall have their Existing Equity

-Interests diluted to 0.001% of the

-number and value of such Interests as

-of the Petition Date.
+Class Claim or Treetment Impaired or Entitled to Vote on Approx. Class Equity Interest commenced, or (ii) such holder will receive such other treatment so as to render such holder's Allowed General Unsecured Trade Claim Unimpaired pursuant to section 1124 of the Bankruptcy Code, in each case subject to all defenses or disputes the Debtor and the Reorganized Debtor may have with respect to such Claims, including as provided in Section 6.17 of the Plan; provided that, notwithstanding the foregoing, the Allowed amount of General Unsecured Trade Claims shall be subject to and shall not exceed the limitations or maximum amounts permitted by the Bankruptcy Code, including sections 502 or 503 of the Bankruptcy Code, to the extent Unimpaired the Plan Recovery 5 Employee Claims applicable.
+Except to the extent that a holder of an Employee Claim agrees to a less favorable treatment of such Claim or has been paid before the Effective Date, all Employee Claims shall be paid, adjusted, disputed, or settled, in the ordinary course of business after the Effective Date.
+Unimpaired No (Presumed to accept) 100% 6 Customer Claims Except to the extent that a holder of a Customer Claim agrees to a less favorable treatment of such Claim or has been paid before the Effective Date, all Customer Claims shall be paid, adjusted, disputed, or settled, in the ordinary course of business after Unimpaired No (Presumed to accept) 100%

+Class Claim or Equity Interest Treatment Impaired or Unimpaired Entitled to Vote on the Plan Approx. Recovery the Effective Date in accordance with any settlements or orders issued by the applicable courts or regulatory authorities.
+7 Intercompany Claims On the Effective Date, or as soon as practicable thereafter, all Intercompany Claims shall be paid, adjusted, continued, settled, Reinstated, discharged, contributed to capital, or eliminated, in each case to the extent determined by the Debtor or the Reorganized Debtor, as applicable, subject to the Restructuring Transactions.
+Unimpaired No (Presumed to accept) 100% 8 Existing Equity Interests On the Effective Date, or as soon as practicable thereafter in accordance with applicable non-bankruptcy law, Holders of Existing Equity Interests shall have their Existing Equity Interests diluted to 0.001% of the number and value of such Interests as of the Petition Date.
+Impaired No (Deemed to reject) Approxima tely 0.001%